Before a new chapter is begun, the old one has to be finished. Stop being who you were and change into who you are.Paulo Coelho

 And then the tide rolled in again, bringing unexpected offerings to shape who I am now…a new love, a new little house, a small and different garden, and work if I should choose it…work that would come from my soul, pouring out from my heart.
 Work that would find itself in words.

-Who knows, the tide might yet bring someone else, sometime, where the boy once was.
-Maybe a new friend, or a grandchild to bring me joy.
-Someone who will in time, occupy greater space in my redefining world.
+Who knows, the tide might yet bring someone else, sometime soon, where the boy once was.
+Perhaps a new friend, a mentor, or an extension of my family to offer joy.
+Someone who will over time, occupy meaningful space in my redefining world.